-You can download a PDF copy of An Intentional Understanding of Photographs here – chapter by chapter – subject to the copyright conditions below.
+You can download a PDF copy of An Intentional Understanding of Photographs at the right — chapter by chapter — subject to the copyright conditions below.

 This thesis is a philosophical discussion about how we understand pictures — especially photographs.
 It begins by discussing some of the theories about how pictures represent their subject matter, and then develops a view in which the intention of the photographer is seen as central to how we understand the photograph he or she has produced.
 It is written primarily for professional philosophers, and will appear arcane to the casual reader.
 Chapter 1 is introductory and the most accessible, though, and worth having a go with if you are curious about this complex but highly interesting area of understanding.

-Technical Abstract: The aim of this MPhil thesis is to contribute to a philosophical characterisation of photographic understanding which accounts for the role of a photographer's intention in producing a photograph.
+The aim of this MPhil thesis is to contribute to a philosophical characterisation of photographic understanding which accounts for the role of a photographer's intention in producing a photograph.
 While four key elements are acknowledged as necessary for a full characterisation of photographic understanding – the causal, intentional, cognitive and contextual – only the causal and intentional are treated.
 It is emphasised that photographs are the result of a photographic process.
-Paintings are used as a foil to photographs throughout.
+Paintings are used as a foil to photographs throughout the work.

 The essay adopts Richard Wollheim's seeing-in thesis as its underlying theory of depiction, but critically examines and ultimately rejects Wollheim's claims for a 'species of seeing' peculiar to photographs.
 It seeks to determine whether we can dispense altogether with the intentional element in understanding photographs through an investigation of Roger Scruton's 'ideal photograph' view and general notions of photographic transparency.
 The essay concludes with a critical examination of photographic realism by evaluating a number of 'likeness' theses.